linlinger/Hackintosh-msi-gt-1763/README.md

+# Device Specs
 MSI GT-1763
-device-specs：
-i7 4700MQ with Intel HD Graphics 4600
+CPU:i7 4700MQ with Intel HD Graphics 4600
-AMD Radeon RX 480
+Graphic CardAMD Radeon RX 480
 BCM94360HMB

-Read before install
+## Read before install
-You have to set boot mode to UEFI with csm or you will meet display issues!!!
+You have to set boot mode to UEFI with csm or you will meet display issues

-Working
+# Working
-*IGPU and DGPU
-*Sound （AppleALC）
-*Ehternet and wifi （Currectly using BCM94360HMB）
-*USB ports
-Sleep

-BIOS settings

-Boot
-Boot mode。UEFI with CSM

-Security

-Secure Boot ： OFF
+Display (Both IGPU and DGPU)
+Eehernet
+Wi-Fi (an Apple geniue wireless card is required) Sound

+# Known issue:
+Install Big Sur may failed due to nvram in Clover Builds FileValut is not supported
+Card reader not working.
+HDMI out not working due to DGPU Vbios issue